aolykhin/numeric_dipole_moments/README.txt

 These tests can be used to compute analytic and numeric permanent (PDM) and transition (TDM) dipole moments.
-The numeric values are scanned across set of electric field, geometries, and on-top functionals.
-The resulting table contains information to get the converged numerical results.
+The numeric values are scanned across set of electric fields, geometries, and on-top functionals.
+The resulting table contains data required to get converged numerical results.

 Methods: